 Follow up can be provided in any of the following forms:

 - Group Support – Organisations like Alcoholics Anonymous and narcotics anonymous are examples of those providing group support.
-You’ll find many of these organisations use the popular 12-step programme hat encourages recovering addicts to take ownership of their circumstances
+You’ll find many of these organisations use the popular 12-step programme that encourages recovering addicts to take ownership of their circumstances

-- Short Term Counselling – Even when detox is highly successful in breaking addiction, recovering addicts usually need at least some short term counselling to address future temptations and social pressures.
+- Short Term Counselling – Even when detox is highly successful in breaking an addiction, recovering addicts usually need at least some short term counselling to address future temptations and social pressures.
 Short term counselling usually takes place at the office of a professional

 - Family Counselling – Families are often just as affected by addiction as the addicts themselves.
 Therefore, family counselling is an important tool used to help pick up the pieces after detox is complete

 When detox alone is not sufficient for long-term recovery, an addict might then participate in a rehab programme lasting between 4 and 12 weeks.
 Long-term rehab is provided under both outpatient and residential models.
 In the case of outpatient rehab, counselling and support services are accessed through a variety of resources, including the NHS, local and international charities, professional counsellors, support groups and private clinics.

 Long-term rehab at a residential clinic provides a full range of therapies in a single setting.
 This type of long-term care is always the best option for the chronic alcoholic or addict who has been at it for a while.
 It is usually the best option for dual diagnosis patients as well.

 There are times when alcoholism or drug addiction will occur simultaneously with some sort of mental or anxiety disorder.
 A good example would be an alcoholic who has also been diagnosed with clinical depression.
 Both conditions present a dual diagnosis.